 Every day Brittany Steele ('15) gets to create the face of the most beloved beast in the world.
-Not a bad gig for a young woman fresh out of the University of North Carolina School of the Arts’ graduate program in wig and makeup design.
+Not a bad gig for a young woman fresh out of the UNCSA's graduate program in Wig and Makeup Design.

 Steele, the head of wigs and makeup for NETworks Beauty and the Beast 20th Anniversary International Tour, gets to travel the world, too.
 Taiwan, Indonesia, China, Egypt, Lebanon and Italy are some of the countries she’s explored since graduating from UNCSA in May.

 “The travel is a major bonus, but without good people this job would be extremely hard.
 It can be exhausting when you have 30-hour travel days.
 Both the actors and the crew on this tour are incredibly supportive and helpful,” Steele says.

 No matter what, I always feel like people have my back and would go out of their way to help if I needed it.
 If I didn't have as much fun as I do, I wouldn't be doing it.

 "No matter what, I always feel like people have my back and would go out of their way to help if I needed it.
 If I didn't have as much fun as I do, I wouldn't be doing it.”

 Disney’s smash Broadway musical, based on the Academy Award-winning animated feature film, is filled with unforgettable characters and lavish costumes — not to mention a wonderland of wigs for Steele to keep in tip-top shape.
 Each day she arrives at work 90 minutes before curtain to clean and touch up the wigs worn by the principal actors in the show.